Anthony-PB/Anthony-PB/README.md

 CS student at Cornell University, passionate about building impactful software.
 If I can't do it through a company, I'll find another way.

 ## 🔭 Currently Working On
-- **BookTracker**: Easy-to-use platform for tracking your reading progress
+- **BookTracker**: Easy-to-use platform for tracking your reading progress.
+- **LingApp**: An app on iOS meant for learning basic linguistics.
 - **Implementing Things From Class**

 ## 🌱 Currently Learning